dalmaer/stitch-mcp/README.md

 - In-memory dataset with placeholder 1×1 PNG images
 - Optional `resources` with `stitch:` URIs
 - Trivial CLI for quick spot checks

+## Example Script

+What stitch projects do I have?

+Show me the screenshot of the anagram solver

+Can you generate a screen for a dog feeding tracking app?